Capitol Hill, Denver: Arts and culture

 The Capitol Hill neighborhood is influenced by its proximity to the Colorado State Capitol, Downtown and its northern boundary, East Colfax Avenue.

 Capitol Hill is one of the most cosmopolitan neighborhoods in Denver, well known as a haven for artists and bohemians.
 There are numerous restaurants, clubs, bars, stores, concert venues, and other cultural amenities in the community.
 East 13th Avenue is the center of Denver's punk community with various stores that cater to punks and hipsters.
 Colfax Avenue has a reputation for a wild nightlife with multiple concert venues (The Fillmore Auditorium, The Ogden Theater, The Bluebird Theater, 1Up Colfax), and numerous late-night bars, coffeeshops, restaurants, and stores on the street.
+The Esquire Theatre at 590 Downing Street, originally the Hiawatha Theater (1927), operated as one of Denver's primary art-house cinemas from 1942 until its closure in July 2024, and was one of the few remaining standalone neighborhood theaters in Denver not located in an indoor mall.
 During the day, lobbyists and politicians from the Colorado State Capitol can be seen making deals in the restaurants and bars of the neighborhood.
 The neighborhood also has a reputation for being a very gay and lesbian friendly area of Denver.

 Capitol Hill is next to two major Denver parks, Civic Center Park and Cheesman Park.
 Both of these are meeting centers for the community; they host many festivals, including the Capitol Hill United Neighborhoods-sponsored People's Fair in early June.

 Capitol Hill has had a long bohemian reputation with the Colburn Hotel on Grant Street being a onetime residence of Jack Kerouac and Allen Ginsberg.